Nicoji/Pokedex/README.md

 # Pokedex
-Created a Pokedex using Pokéapi
+Created a Pokedex using Pokéapi.
+It's made using HTML&CSS, and Javascript.